 Have you observed any particular auto insurance companies to be easier to work with than others?
 Which insurer makes the claims process the easiest?

 I generally become involved in insurance claims when the insurance company is not handling the claim as they should, so my view of insurance companies and how they process claims may be a little skewed.
 That being said, I have found that USAA Insurance, which provides insurance for military members and their families, is one of the easier insurance companies to work with.

 The Bottom Line

 Cheap auto insurance isn’t always the best car insurance, but that doesn’t mean you can’t get great coverage at an affordable rate.
 Shopping around is the number-one way to keep costs down; it’s the easiest way, by far.
-If you dedicate just 30 minutes on a Saturday afternoon to applying for quotes from at least five different companies you could find hundreds of dollars in savings.
-I spent 30 minutes and found $400 worth, which is kind of like making $800 an hour.
+If you dedicate just 30 minutes on a Saturday afternoon to applying for quotes from at least five different companies you could find hundreds if not thousands of dollars in savings.
+I spent 30 minutes and found over $2,000 worth, which is kind of like making $4,000 an hour.
 All joking aside, it’s an incredibly smart thing to do.
 You find better savings now, and also prevent being taken advantage of by price optimization in the future — it’s a win-win.